-While volunteering in a pediatric prosthetics and orthotic services department at a local hospital, Mohan Sudabattula, a U student majoring in biochemistry, philosophy and health, society and policy, quickly noticed just how fast children outgrow their devices.
+While volunteering in a pediatric prosthetics and orthotic services department at a local hospital, Mohan Sudabattula—a U student majoring in biochemistry, philosophy and health, society, & policy—quickly noticed just how fast children outgrow their devices.
 He realized there was a huge potential to take these devices and refabricate them for someone else instead of disposing of them.
-This led him to create the nonprofit organization, Project Embrace.
+This led him to create a nonprofit organization, Project Embrace.

 Currently living in the Humanities House, Sudabattula took some time to answer questions about his desire to make global health care more accessible and the importance of bridging sciences and humanities.

 Project Embrace is a nonprofit organization dedicated to the reduction of global health inequalities and the promotion of a healthy planet.
 We do this through the collection, sanitation, shipment and delivery of sustainable medical devices, in particular, materials that provide skeletal support and mobility assistance to patients in need across the globe.

 What are some examples of the medical devices you reuse?

 The devices we propose to reuse are noninvasive medical devices that either provide skeletal structural support and/or provide mobility-based aid for patients in need.
 Examples of these kinds of devices are crutches, slings, neck braces, knee braces, medical boots, wheelchairs and orthotic materials.